Azathothas/Stars/README.md

 ## Go

+- [Malwarize/webpalm](https://github.com/Malwarize/webpalm) – WebPalm is a powerful command-line tool for website mapping and web scraping.
+With its recursive approach, it can generate a complete tree of all webpages and their links on a website.
+It can also extract data from the body of each page using regular expressions, making it an ideal tool for web scraping and data extraction.
 - [nxtrace/Ntrace-core](https://github.com/nxtrace/Ntrace-core) – An open source visual route tracking CLI tool
 - [juev/starred](https://github.com/juev/starred) – creating your own Awesome List by GitHub stars!
 - [naiba/nezha](https://github.com/naiba/nezha) – :trollface: Self-hosted, lightweight server and website monitoring and O&M tool